 As required by law for all students in Special Education, the Assessment Team reviews student files due for triennial review.
 The purpose of such reviews is to help determine ongoing eligibility for Special Education, and to review progress over the past three years.
 A report is prepared and shared at the student's triennial IEP meeting.

 Special Request Assessment

 This service is provided to students currently enrolled at CSDR.
 Students who are not making expected academic gains or have behavioral or social/emotional concerns may be referred for a special assessment.
 Members of the IEP team, including parents, can request an assessment.
+Parents may make requests for assessments through their department principal.
 Requests are reviewed by the Assessment Department and testing is chosen depending on the referral question.
 Findings from the evaluation are shared with the student's IEP team at a post assessment meeting.

-This service is provided by the school's Behavior Specialists for those students whose behavior is serious as defined by California Education Code (self-injurious, assaultive, serious property damage, other pervasive/maladaptive).
+This service is provided by the school's Behavior Specialist for those students whose behavior is serious as defined by California Education Code (self-injurious, assaultive, serious property damage, other pervasive/maladaptive).